 Chaplain Peter Delaney, the Archbishop of London, said the grace, and the second grace was sing by us all, from a 1545 hymn, which I copy from the program.
 "For these and all Thy Mercies Given, We Bless and praise Thy name, O Lord.
 May we receive them with thanksgiving.
 Ever trusting in Thy word.
 To Thee alone be honour, glory, Now and henceforth for evermore.
 Amen.”
-I kept silent, having never heard this melody before.
+I was silent, having never heard this melody.

-We had white and red wines with our salmon, lamb, fruit tart, haddock tart, and later, port with the petit fours and coffee.
+We enjoyed white and red wines with salmon, lamb, fruit tart, haddock tart, and later, port with petit fours and coffee.
 A large flattened silver bowl filled with rosewater (large fragrant petals in tepid water) was passed after the meal.
-Throughout dinner, musicians played from the white balustraded balcony surrounding the high room, which has a coffered ceiling and, at either end, stained glass windows.
-At one point, we were treated to a sort of dueling trumpet piece, with two trumpeters challenging each other from opposite balconies.
+Throughout dinner, musicians played from the white balustraded balcony surrounding the high room with a coffered ceiling and, at either end, stained glass windows.
+At one point, we were treated to a sort of trumpet duel, with two trumpeters vigorously challenging each other from opposite balconies.
 There was much neck craning and a hearty round of applause for their efforts.
 We toasted the Queen (stand and sing God Save the Queen, a song I like very much) before toasting other Royals, the Lord Mayor, Corporation of London, Sheriffs, and the Worshipful Company of World Traders and the Master.
 Then we guests were toasted by the traders prior to the speeches.